A new Weyl group action related to the quasi-classical Gelfand-Graev action: The comparison of two Weyl group actions: a case study

-In this subsection, we provide the last piece needed for the proof of Theorem~\ref{thm:main2}, i.e.\ showing the claim left in the last subsection.
-Before running into details, we would like to remind readers that a weaker version of the claim is easy to verify.
-That is, if we only want to find $n_k\in \bar{U}$ such that $W_ku^{-1}n_ku \in B$, it results from the following fact: the set $\Omega$ formed by the pairs of Borel subalgebras in opposite position is a unique open dense $G$ orbit in $\cB \times \cB$, where $G$ acts on $\cB \times \cB$ in the diagonal way.
-To show the little stronger form as stated in the claim, we need some calculation.
+During the above proof, we have used the following lemma. \begin{lemma} Using the same notations in the proof of Theorem~\ref{thm:main2-re}, there exists $n_k \in\bar{U} = [\bar{B},\bar{B}]$ such that $W_ku^{-1}n_ku \in U$. \end{lemma} \begin{proof} Before running into details of the proof, we would like to remind readers that a weaker version of Lemma~\ref{lm:nk}, that is, there exists $n_k\in \bar{U}$ such that $W_ku^{-1}n_ku \in B$, is easy to verify.
+We can deduce it from the following fact: the set $\Omega$ consisting of pairs of Borel subalgebras in opposite position is the unique open dense orbit of the diagonal action of $G$ on $\cB \times \cB$.